basharakil/WhatTheHack/001-IntroToKubernetes/Student/Challenge-06.md

 ## Success Criteria

 1. Verify MongoDB is installed and run in our cluster
-1. Verify the `mongo --version` command can be run in a pod and shown to work.
+1. Verify the `mongosh --version` command can be run in a pod and shown to work.